 \subsection{Quantitative Evaluation}

 We evaluate our unified framework on separate test sets for the two tasks, each containing 200 curated sketches.
-Instruction guided samples are generated via the pipeline in Section~\ref{sec:data}, with diverse prompts from Gemini covering various styles, attributes, and backgrounds, followed by manual review for accuracy and clarity.
-Line-Guided samples are produced with manual masks defining target regions, plus quality control to ensure clarity and semantic validity.
-As all test data are pipeline-generated, we have access to accurate target images and captions for the instruction-guided task.
+To ensure a rigorous evaluation, the instruction-guided samples are generated via the pipeline in Section~\ref{sec:data} using 200 unique base sketches not seen during training.
+We utilize diverse prompts from Gemini covering various styles, attributes, and backgrounds, followed by manual review for accuracy and clarity.
+The line-guided samples are produced with manual masks defining target regions, complemented by quality control to ensure semantic validity.
+Since all test data are pipeline-generated, we have access to accurate target images and ground-truth captions for precise metric calculation.

-For the instruction-guided task, we compute CLIP-T~\cite{Clip}, CLIP-I~\cite{Clip}, and DINO(v2)~\cite{oquab2023dinov2} scores, along with SC (Semantic Consisteny), PQ (Perceptual Quality), and O (Overall Score) using automated evaluation~\cite{ku2024viescore} from Gemini-2.0-Flash and Qwen3-VL-30B.
+For the instruction-guided task, we compute CLIP-T~\cite{Clip}, CLIP-I, and DINOv2~\cite{oquab2023dinov2} scores, alongside SC (Semantic Consistency), PQ (Perceptual Quality), and O (Overall Score) following the VIEScore~\cite{ku2024viescore} protocol powered by Gemini-2.0-Flash and Qwen3-VL-30B~\cite{bai2025qwen3}.

-For the line-guided task, we compute LPIPS~\cite{lpips}, CLIP-I, and DINO score.
-We do not rely solely on pixel-level metrics such as PSNR or SSIM\cite{ssim}, as large white background areas can bias these scores.
+For the line-guided task, we report LPIPS~\cite{lpips}, CLIP-I, and DINO scores.
+Pixel-level metrics like PSNR and SSIM~\cite{ssim} are provided in the supplementary material for reference, as they can be biased by the large white background of sketches.

-Table~\ref{tab:instr_edit} reports the quantitative results for the instruction-guided task.
-Our method achieves the highest CLIP-T, CLIP-I, DINO score, Q\_SC, and Q\_O scores, reflecting superior instruction adherence, style preservation, and overall quality.
-While Qwen-Image-Edit\cite{Qwen} attains the highest Q\_PQ score, our method remains competitive in perceptual quality and outperforms all baselines across the majority of metrics.
-In the user study conducted against competing models, our approach achieves a markedly high winning rate, reflecting a strong preference for its generated results.
+Table~\ref{tab:instr_edit} and Table~\ref{tab:region_repaint} report the quantitative results.
+Our method outperforms baselines across the majority of metrics, reflecting superior instruction adherence and stylistic fidelity.
+While Qwen-Image-Edit~\cite{Qwen} attains a high Q\_PQ score, our method achieves the highest Overall score, demonstrating a better balance between semantic accuracy and visual coherence.

-Table~\ref{tab:region_repaint} summarizes the results for the line-guided task.
-Our method achieves the lowest LPIPS and the highest CLIP-I and DINO scores, demonstrating strong perceptual coherence, semantic alignment, and stylistic consistency in repainted regions.
-The user study results further confirm our advantage, with participants consistently preferring our outputs over those of other methods.
+\textbf{User Study.} To further assess human preference, we conducted a formal user study on an in-house crowdsourcing platform involving 50 raters.
+In each trial, raters performed side-by-side comparisons between our results and baselines, selecting the superior output based on instruction adherence, structural integrity, and style consistency.
+Our approach achieves a markedly high winning rate (WR) against all competing baselines, as shown in the tables.